 At the end of 2 minutes, the Timekeeper/Announcer will say "STOP."
 If the team chooses, it may end the Preparation at any time prior to the end of the 2 minutes.
-The team will then return to the Launch Area with the Box Set and return all research notes, pencils, paper, and copy of the Challenge to a designated area.
+The team will then return to the Launch Area with the Trash Bags and Rubber Bands and return all research notes, pencils, paper, and the copy of the Challenge to a designated area.

-Act 1 Skit Time Begins
+Skit Time Begins

-Before the Skit time begins, the Timekeeper/Announcer will ask the team members to demonstrate the signal they will use to indicate the end of Act 1.
 The Timekeeper/Announcer will ask the audience, the team, and the Appraisers if they are ready.
 When all are ready, the Timekeeper/Announcer will say "BEGIN" to signal the start of the 5-minute Skit time.
-From that point, the team members will have up to 5 minutes to present both Acts of their improvisational Skit.
-The team may choose to end Act 1 at any time during the 5 minutes.
+From that point, the team members will have up to 5 minutes to present their improvisational Skit.
+At any time after the team begins the Skit, the team may pick up the Complication and begin including it in the Skit.
+The team may choose to end the Skit at any time during the 5 minutes.
 Keep in mind that once the Skit time begins, the Launch Area may be used as part of the Presentation Area.